jonlpersson/ed-latimore/site/_posts/2020-08-26-19-life-hacks-to-give-you-an-unfair-advantage.md

 ## 14\. **The best way to get people to stop harassing you is public embarrassment**

 Or the threat of it.
 A screenshot conversation shared on social media is worth 1,000 arguments.
-Don’t do this if you’re in the least bit wrong or care about the outcome being positive one day.&nbsp;
+Don’t do this if you’re in the least bit wrong or care about the outcome being positive one day.

 This is so powerful because it brings shame and embarrassment to a person.
 It's one thing for a person to carry on when no one can see their behavior.
 It's a different story when their foolishness is brought to light.